What is the best Ragdoll cat food?

 Here is a more recent interview with Dr. Pierson - there is audio, so you can listen to her reasoning behind not feeding dry cat food.

-We also had a great interview with Dr. Jean that you might find helpful - Is Grain Free Cat Food Bad for Cats?
+We also had a great interview with Dr. Jean that you might find helpful – Is Grain-Free Cat Food Bad for Cats?
 An Interview with Dr. Jean Hofve, DVM

-Liz Eastwood of the Natural Cat Care Blog keeps a Best Canned Cat Food List Bottom line is that dry cat food is not healthy for a carnivore, your cat, and should not be the main diet.
-However, you might want your cat to like dry food in case of emergency purposes, like hurricanes or boarding situations.
+Liz Eastwood of the Natural Cat Care Blog keeps a Best Canned Cat Food List.
+Bottom line is that dry cat food or kibble is not healthy for a carnivore, your cat, and should not be the main diet.
+Cats need a high protein diet consisting of animal protein, primarily lean muscle mass but with some organ meat and calcium.However, you might want your cat to like dry food in case of emergency purposes, like hurricanes or boarding situations.

-If you need to feed your kitty dry food, then consider one that has no by-products or grains.
-If it is necessary to feed dry cat food, only do so as a snack, not as a full meal.
+Also, since many dry cat foods have grains and by-products, your kitty could develop an allergy to one of the foods.
+If you need to feed your kitty dry food, consider one with no by-products or grains.
+If it is necessary to feed dry cat food, only do so as a snack, not a full meal.

 How to Transition a Kitty to New Cat Food